ChartBoost/chartboost-mediation-ios-adapter-reference/README.md

 3. Implement `var adapterVersion: String { get }` to return the version number of the Mediation adapter.
 The adapter version format is `<Chartboost Mediation major version>.<Partner major version>.<Partner minor version>.<Partner patch version>.<Partner build version>.<Adapter build version>`.
 `<Partner build version>` is optional, and omitted by most partners.
 For example, if this adapter is compatible with Chartboost Mediation SDK 4.x and partner SDK 1.2.3.[4], and this is its initial release, then `adapterVersion` is 4.1.2.3.[4].0.
-4. Implement `var partnerIdentifier: String { get }` with the internal identifier that the Chartboost Mediation SDK can use to refer to the current partner.
+4. Implement `var partnerID: String { get }` with the internal identifier that the Chartboost Mediation SDK can use to refer to the current partner.
 Must match the value used on the Chartboost Mediation dashboard.
 5. Implement `var partnerDisplayName: String { get }`, the human readable partner name.
 6. Implement `func setGDPR(applies: Bool?, status: GDPRConsentStatus)`,
 `func setCCPA(hasGivenConsent: Bool, privacyString: String)`,